Generic selectors

 You Can Do Better than MACsec: Recommended Alternatives

-Aligned with CISA’s guidance, organizations should:
+Aligned with CISA’s guidance to “incorporate secure by design” principles, organizations should:

 MACsec’s limitations in security, cost, and operational complexity make it an ineffective solution for today’s hyper-connected cloud applications.
-By integrating end-to-end high-performance encryption (HPE) at the network layer in place of MACsec, organizations can better secure their networks, meet stringent compliance requirements, and gain operational efficiency.
+By integrating high-performance encryption (HPE) at the network layer in place of MACsec, organizations can better secure their networks, meet stringent compliance requirements, and gain operational efficiency.

 Understanding MACsec and how to improve your organization’s encryption is a solid first step toward building your in-house network security muscle and taking back control of your overall network security posture.
-Another great step?
-Connect with our cloud networking experts to discuss your unique security challenges.
-You can also: